folkertdev/reversible-debugger/tfp-submission/paper.md

 Given a `LocalType` and a `Program` we can now move forward whilst producing a trace through the execution.
 At any point, we can move back to a previous state.

-# Running everything
+### Synchronization

+The formal semantics describe synchronizations before roling a transaction or a choice: both parties must be ready to roll the action.
+This condition is checked dynamically; having it as a transition rule doesn't really work.

+## Putting it all together

+At the start we described the `Session` type.

 ```haskell
 type Session value a = StateT (ExecutionState value) (Except Error) a
 ```

+We now have all the pieces we need to define the execution state.
+Based on the error conditions that arise in moving forward and backward, we can also define a meaningful `Error` type.

-## ExecutionState
+### ExecutionState

-Finally, we have all the components we need.
 The execution state contains the monitors and the programs at all locations.
 Additionally it countains a variable counter to generate unique new names, and the central message queue